ashmwu/INST326FINALPROJECT/README.md

   [Unpublished manuscript].
 University of Maryland, College Park.
 +Used as an example on how to write different loops within each other

+Kim, S. (2020). energy.py
+    [Unpublished manuscript].
+University of Maryland, College Park.
++Used to get a better understanding of how lists work